Tanmay-Surve/Course-backend/README.md

 ## Troubleshooting
 - If Elasticsearch fails to start, ensure port 9200 is free and Docker has sufficient resources (at least 2GB RAM).
 - Check application logs (`logs/app.log`) for indexing or query errors.
-- For Testcontainers issues, ensure Docker is running and accessible.